gabrieleAngius/figma-to-morfeo-plugin/.github/PULL_REQUEST_TEMPLATE.md

 > _Put an `x` in the boxes that apply.
 You can also fill these out after creating the PR.
 This is simply a reminder of what we are going to look for before merging your code._

-- [ ] :scissors: I have ensured that the MR is concise and broken down if needed
+- [ ] :scissors: I have ensured that the PR is concise and broken down if needed
 - [ ] 👀 I have read the [README](../README.md) doc
 - [ ] 🧪 I have added tests that prove my fix is effective or that my feature works
 - [ ] 📚 I have added necessary documentation (if appropriate)